pretf/example-project/README.md

 If a CI/CD system has multiple deployment stages (for example: deploy to dev, wait for approval, deploy to stage, wait for approval, deploy to prod) then *the intended state of the infrastructure is hidden within the current state of the CI/CD system*.

+If you don't have a CI/CD system and you're manually applying a Terraform change across multiple environments and testing each one as you go, then *the intended state of the infrastructure is hidden within your head*.

 Applying all changes immediately encourages better development practices, using feature flags and versioned remote root modules.

 How does it work?
 Let's use the same structure from last time: